May 3, 2020 at 7:47 p.m.

 Dear CSSW Community,

 The days are getting longer and brighter in New York City.
 And the weather definitely took a turn for the better this weekend.
 These changes coincide with the end of spring semester classes for everyone at CSSW.
 I’d like to take a moment to thank you all for your remarkable flexibility and agility.
 I have been so deeply impressed by the accomplishments that you have achieved during a most challenging term.
-I will state again my tremendous admiration and great respect for: the faculty teaching in our residential program who turned on a dime and moved their courses to the online environment; CSSW’s outstanding IT and Online Campus teams who provided unparalleled support for this transition; the Residential Campus students who adapted to these changes and even advised their instructors on ways to maintain greater engagement; the Online Campus students who offered help and encouragement to their Residential Campus peers; our field placement partners, who demonstrated true bravery and tenacity in pursuing their work under tumultuous circumstances; and for our team of deans, associate field directors, and advisors who continue to support their students and one another through the ups and downs of a truly unique semester.
+I will state again my tremendous admiration and great respect for: the faculty teaching in our residential program who turned on a dime and moved their courses to the online environment; CSSW’s outstanding IT and Online Campus teams who provided unparalleled support for this transition; the Residential Campus students who adapted to these changes and even advised their instructors on ways to maintain greater engagement; the Online Campus students who offered help and encouragement to their Residential Campus peers; our practicum placement partners, who demonstrated true bravery and tenacity in pursuing their work under tumultuous circumstances; and for our team of deans, associate practicum directors, and advisors who continue to support their students and one another through the ups and downs of a truly unique semester.

 While all of this helps to improve our outlook, many in our community are dealing with serious issues – especially illness, loss, and uncertainty about the future.
 At times like this, we must focus on hope.
 This reminds me of a wonderful quote from Jerome Groopman: